WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 Swing (Gravity) Check Valves

-Can often be installed in vertical or horizontal orientations if the hinge is correctly positioned.
+· Can often be installed in vertical or horizontal orientations provided that in horizontal runs the hinge is positioned at the top (12 o’clock) so the flapper can close by gravity.

 A drawback of standard swing designs is the relatively loud “clunk” or water hammer noise when the flapper closes, especially in high-flow or tall discharge runs.

-Ideal where quiet operation is a priority, such as finished basements or bedroom-adjacent spaces.
+· Ideal where quiet operation is a priority, such as finished basements or bedroom-adjacent spaces – but be aware of possible chatter at very low flows.

 Other Relevant Check Valve Variants

-Beyond swing and basic spring-loaded designs, suppliers and valve manufacturers offer additional configurations tailored to space and maintenance needs.Common variants include:
+Beyond swing and basic spring-loaded designs, suppliers offer additional configurations.

-Y-type check valves that offer easy access to internal components for cleaning in dirty or particulate-laden water.
+· Y-type check valves – offer easy access to internal components for cleaning in dirty or particulate-laden water.

 Typical Applications of Sump Pump Check Valves